adobe/reactor-developer-docs/api/reference/1.0/libraries/transition.md

 #### `rejected`

 The Library was rejected.
-Rejected libraries may be transitioned back to `development` for additional changes and submitted for an other review.
+Rejected libraries may be transitioned back to `development` for additional changes and submitted for another review.

 Available actions: `develop`